Rhopalostylis sapida: Ecology

+Nīkau palm kernels are an important food source for kererū (top) and kākā (bottom).

 While tropical plants were more commonly found in New Zealand in past epochs, Rhopalostylis sapida is the sole member of Arecaceae to survive the ice ages in mainland New Zealand.

 Nīkau palm kernels are an important food source for kererū and kākā.

+Among the insects associated with this palm is the little-known pleasing fungus beetle Hapalips prolixus, adults and larvae of which have been found at the base of old nīkau fronds.
+Whether they feed on the palm or (like most members of their family) on molds or fungi is not clear; the adults have also been found in tree ferns.

 Fungus pathogen Pseudocercospora arecacearum can be found on the fronds of the palm.